Abdulqudus0001/Iportfolio/README.md

     - **Professional**: Unlocks advanced analytics, backtesting, and all portfolio templates.
     - **Advanced**: Accesses institutional-grade tools like VaR, Scenario Analysis, and advanced optimization models.
 - **🔐 User Authentication & Cloud Sync**: Create a free account to save and sync multiple portfolios across devices using Supabase.
+- **🌐 Community Portfolios**: Explore and clone pre-built portfolio strategies from the community to kickstart your investment journey.
 - **🎨 Theming**: Switch between a clean light mode and a sleek dark mode.

 ---